open-intelligence/OpenI-Octopus/README.md

 User submits jobs or monitors cluster status through the [Web Portal](./webportal/README.md), which calls APIs provided by the [REST server](./rest-server/README.md).
 Third party tools can also call REST server directly for job management.
-Upon receiving API calls, the REST server coordinates with [FrameworkLauncher](./frameworklauncher/README.md) (short for Launcher) to perform job management.
+Upon receiving API calls, the REST server coordinates with k8s ApiServer, k8s Scheduler will schedule the job to k8s node with CPU,GPU and other resources.
-The Launcher Server handles requests from the REST Server and submits jobs to Hadoop YARN.
-The job, scheduled by YARN with [GPU enhancement](https://issues.apache.org/jira/browse/YARN-7481), can leverage GPUs in the cluster for deep learning computation.
+[FrameworkController](https://github.com/microsoft/frameworkcontroller) will monitor the job life cycle in k8s cluster.
+Restserver retrieve the status of jobs from k8s ApiServer, and its status can display on Web portal.
 Other type of CPU based AI workloads or traditional big data job can also run in the platform, coexisted with those GPU-based jobs.
-The platform leverages HDFS to store data.
-All jobs are assumed to support HDFS.
-All the static services (blue-lined box) are managed by Kubernetes, while jobs (purple-lined box) are managed by Hadoop YARN.
+The storage of training data and results can be customized according to platform/equipment requirements.